Argyll and Bute: History

 The two County of Bute districts together corresponded to the whole Isle of Bute.
 The rest of the County of Bute, being the Isle of Arran and the Cumbraes, went to Cunninghame district.
 The Ardnamurchan district from Argyll went to the Lochaber district of Highland.
 The new district was made a single Argyll and Bute lieutenancy area.

 Local government was reformed again in 1996 under the Local Government etc. (Scotland) Act 1994, which abolished the regions and districts created in 1975, replacing them with unitary council areas.
 Argyll and Bute became one of the new council areas, but had its territory enlarged to include the town of Helensburgh and surrounding rural areas, which had been in the Dumbarton district prior to 1996, and had formed part of the county of Dunbartonshire prior to 1975.
 The Helensburgh area had voted in a referendum in 1994 to join Argyll and Bute rather than stay with Dumbarton.

+Council

+The council is based in Lochgilphead at Kilmory Castle, a 19th-century Gothic Revival building and estate.
+Politically, the council has been under no overall control since 2007.
+Since April 2024 it has been governed by a coalition of the Scottish National Party (SNP), the Scottish Liberal Democrats, Scottish Labour, the Scottish Greens and some independent councillors, all under the leadership of Councillor Jim Lynch of the SNP.